JustusRen/Generative-Adversarial-Training/README.md

 ## Running the Code

-To run the code, simply add the downloaded folder into the repository.
-And specify the path in the corresponding notebook, depending on your folder name.
-If you use the test_data folder, you don't need to anything.
-You can simply extract the data and copy the unzip folder into the repository.
+To run the code, simply add the downloaded folder into the repository and specify the path in the corresponding notebooks.
+If you use the test_data folder, you don't need to change anything.
+You can simply extract the data and copy the unziped folder into the repository.

 Execute the notebooks in the following order:
 1.)
 Run preprocess.ipynb